Scaleamer/learngit/readme.txt

-Hi,how are you?
+Hi,how are you£¿
-I'm fine.
+I'm fine!

 Thanks.